-Pond’s public work includes WELLSPRING at the Heller School at Brandeis University near Boston, MA; NAIAD II at the Crossing in San Bruno, CA; Tree of Remembrance at the Respite House in Williston, VT; HIMEGURI at the Mitsubishi Sports Garden in Sendai, Japan and SOLEKKO at the Norwegian Museum of Science and Technology in Oslo, Norway.
+Pond’s public work includes WELLSPRING at the Heller School at Brandeis University near Boston, MA; NAIAD II at the Crossing in San Bruno, CA; SUNFIX at the Port of Entry in Highgate Springs, VT; HIMEGURI at the Mitsubishi Sports Garden in Sendai, Japan and SOLEKKO at the Norwegian Museum of Science and Technology in Oslo, Norway.

 Pond’s sculpture invites participation: with people, and with the sun, shadows and alignments at different seasons of the year.
 The position of the sun, moon and stars creates a structure, like a painter might use a rectangle as a frame of reference.